syamimi-alya/procurement-spend-analysis-powerbi/README.md

 ## Project Overview
 This project presents an interactive Procurement Spend Dashboard developed in Power BI to monitor procurement spending, analyze vendor performance, and identify purchasing trends.
 The dashboard is designed to provide decision-makers with actionable insights through interactive visualizations and KPI tracking.

-## Project Objectives
+## Objectives
-- Monitor overall procurement spending.
+The main objectives of this project are:
-- Analyze spending by category and vendor.
+- To track and analyze procurement spending
-- Track monthly and yearly procurement trends.
+- To identify top vendors and categories
-- Identify top purchase orders and vendor concentration.
+- To monitor procurement trends over time
-- Support data-driven procurement decisions.
+- To support data-driven decision making for management

 ## Tools & Technologies
-- Power BI
+- Microsoft Excel (Data Preparation)
-- Power Query
+- Power BI (Dashboard Development)
-- DAX
+- DAX (Data Analysis Expressions)
-- Microsoft Excel
+- Data Visualization Technique

 ## Dashboard Features
 - Procurement Spend Overview